wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.2 =
+* Remove stylesheet on other admin pages
+* Fix RTL support in admin
+* Fix minor bug where Add/Remove Services button reappears after choosing a standalone service in admin
+* Remove jQuery UI Sortable on other admin pages
+* Portuguese translation updated (by <a href="http://jorgesilva.me/">Jorge</a>

 = .9.9.6.1 =
 * Fix critical bug introduced in last release that caused an empty shared item to be used on non-single post pages